ajlewis810/Andrew-Lewis-Portfolio/README.md

 Here are a few categories of projects you can explore:

 ### 1. **Astrophysics Research**
-- Analysis of variable stars, focusing on constructing light curves, determining pulsation periods, and calibrating photometric data.
+- Analysis of variable stars, focusing on constructing light curves, determining pulsation periods, tracking celestial objects, and calibrating photometric data.
 - Hands-on experience with observational data from telescopes and advanced techniques in differential photometry.

 ### 2. **Data Science and Programming**